What’s the best way to avoid a pandemic? Why, buy a sailboat, of course!

-So, we booked flights to Vancouver, BC, and went home in time for early spring.
-Well, spring for my wife and myself at any rate, we lived in Victoria at the time and winter there is almost always pretty mild.
-My pops-in-law was not so fortunate.
-He had to go from Colombia to New Orleans to Dawson Creek, mile-zero of the Alaska Highway.
+So we booked flights to Vancouver, BC, and went home in time for early spring.
+Well, spring for my wife and myself at any rate, we lived in Victoria at the time, and winter there is almost always fairly mild.
+My father-in-law was not so fortunate.
+He had to go from Colombia to New Orleans to Dawson Creek (mile-zero of the Alaska Highway).
 Not so pleasant.

-We noticed over the years, however, that municipalities, large companies and various governments seem to have been increasingly clamping down on the freedom to camp and explore the wild places of the south island, a factor that ultimately led us to the decision to seek home in other parts of the world.
+We’ve noticed over the years, however, that municipalities, large companies, and various governments seem to have been increasingly clamping down on the freedom to camp and explore the wild places of the south island, a factor that ultimately led us to the decision to seek home in other parts of the world.